huixin929/Noise-Monitoring-IoT/README.md

 ---

 ## **Contact**
-For questions or support, feel free to contact the project maintainer at [huixins929@gmail.com].
+For questions or support, feel free to contact at [huixins929@gmail.com].